orycho/Intro/README.md

 e.g. to generate all values from 1 to 10:
 <pre>x from 1 to 10</pre>

-Multiple values can be generated in one staement, each additional value begins with the operator "&&", and generator applications (maybe better instantiation) can use the variables introduced to their left:
+Multiple values can be generated in one statement, each additional value begins with the operator "&&", and generator applications (maybe better instantiation) can use the variables introduced to their left:

 <pre>x from 1 to 10 && y from x to 10 && z from y to 10</pre>

-A generator value is moved to the next every time the generator to the left (if there) has cmopleted a full cycle.
+A generator value is moved to the next every time the generator to the left (if there) has completed a full cycle.
 So the above example generates x=1, y=1, z=1, then z=2 and so on.
 Once z is 10, y is increased then z is reset to the new y.
 It is probably easiest to type it into the repl as a list to see the result:

-<pre>{ {a<-x; b<-y; c<-z;] | x from 1 to 10 && y from x to 10 && z from y to 10};</pre>
+<pre>{ [a<-x; b<-y; c<-z;] | x from 1 to 10 && y from x to 10 && z from y to 10};</pre>

 Finally, anywhere after the first generator binding conditions can be introduced by the operator "??", and it can use all generator values defined to their left.
 Any value combination for which the condition is false will be skipped, which